|Rembrandt, Woman Bathing in a Stream, 1654. National Gallery, London.|

 |Rubens, Two Satyrs, 1618-1619.
 Alte Pinakothek, Munich.|

 Rubens (1577-1640) is regarded as one of the greatest painters of all times.
 Discover why he was a favourite at courts throughout Europe, and how he was equally masterful at portraiture, sacred subjects, mythological scenes and landscapes.

 |Velázquez, Old Woman Frying Eggs, 1618.
 National Gallery, Scotland.|

 Velázquez (1599-1660) was the painter of the Spanish court, known for his bravura brushwork and his psychologically penetrating portraiture.
 His famous painting, Las Meninas, has puzzled scholars for centuries, but his early bodegónes (kitchen still lives) are equally intriguing.

 |Rembrandt, Self-Portrait with Two Circles, 1665.
 Kenwood House, London.|

 Rembrandt van Rijn (1606-1669) was the greatest painter of the Dutch Golden Age.
 We’ll look at his masterful prints, his extraordinary series of self-portraits, and discover how his renowned painting, The Night Watch, broke new ground.

-This course is offered through the University of Toronto's School of Continuing Studies.
-It runs for 8 weeks and costs $325 plus tax.
-To register, click here.
+This eight week course is offered through the University of Toronto's School of Continuing Studies.